electroball09/GRPExplorer/README.md

 also contains a unity project that you can use to import and view textures from the game.  i was planning on adding everything required to browse the maps before i got caught up with other projects, but the basic architecture required is there.

-you will need a version of unity (only tested with 2018.3 and 2019.2).  drop the UnityEngine and UnityEditor dlls into the `bin` folder.
+you will need a version of unity (only tested with 2018.3).  drop the UnityEngine and UnityEditor dlls into the `bin` folder.